tahaBerkBeton/A-scalable-Mixture-of-Experts-approach-to-incremental-learning/README.md

 ```

 ### Expert Networks
-- Task-specific networks responsible for their subset of classes
-- Each expert includes:
-  - Two fully-connected layers (400→120→84)
-  - Dropout for regularization
-  - Output layer sized according to the number of classes
+Each expert network is task-specific and responsible for classifying a subset of the total classes.
+The experts share a common architecture but are trained on different class subsets.
+Each expert includes two fully-connected layers (400→120→84) with dropout for regularization, and an output layer sized according to the number of classes it handles.

 ```python
 class LeNetExpert(nn.Module):